Single Pay Long Term Care Insurance

 Jason Stolz CLTC, CRPC

-Single Pay Long Term Care Insurance lets you fund a complete care strategy with one lump-sum premium—no ongoing payments, no annual increases to worry about, and immediate clarity on benefits.
-For many families, writing a single check to secure years of potential care (home health, assisted living, nursing facility) is simpler than managing premiums that can rise over time.
-On this page, you’ll learn how single-pay designs work, who they fit best, how they’re taxed, and how to evaluate stand-alone versus hybrid policies for maximum flexibility.
+Single Pay Long Term Care Insurance lets you fund a complete long-term care strategy with one lump-sum premium—no ongoing payments, no annual increases to worry about, and immediate clarity on what protection you’ve built.
+For many families, writing a single check to secure years of potential care (home health, assisted living, memory care, or nursing facility care) is simpler than managing premiums that can rise over time.
+This page explains how single-pay designs work, the key features that drive real-world outcomes, how taxes typically work by design type, and how to compare stand-alone coverage against hybrid strategies for the right balance of flexibility and value.

 Licensed in all 50 states • Fiduciary, family-owned since 1980